Liverpool 1-2 Crystal Palace

 - Sam Allardyce won his first Premier League match at Anfield as a manager, in what was his 14th attempt with the fifth different club.

+- Allardyce has now guided the Eagles to seven league wins in 2017 - one more than they managed under predecessor Alan Pardew in the whole of 2016.

-- Since making his Premier League debut in February 2013, only Yaya Toure (14) has scored more goals from outside the box than Philippe Coutinho (13).
+- Since Philippe Coutinho made his Premier League debut in February 2013, only Yaya Toure (14) has scored more goals from outside the box than the Brazilian (13).

-- Coutinho is the fifth Brazilian player to score 10+ goals in a single Premier League season after Gilberto Silva, Juninho, Robinho and team-mate Roberto Firmino.
+- Coutinho is the fifth Brazilian player to score 10 or more goals in a single Premier League season after Gilberto Silva, Juninho, Robinho and team-mate Roberto Firmino.

-- Christian Benteke has scored five goals in his previous three Premier League games at Anfield as an opposition player - at no away venue has he scored more in the competition (5).
+- Christian Benteke has scored five goals in his previous three Premier League games at Anfield as an opposition player - at no away venue has he scored more in the competition (five).

-- Benteke (11) is one of only four players to register 10 or more away goals in the Premier League this term (Sanchez 13, Aguero 12 & Ibrahimovic 10).
+- Benteke (11) is one of only four players to register 10 or more away goals in the Premier League this term (Alexis Sanchez 13, Sergio Aguero 12 and Zlatan Ibrahimovic 10).

-- No Premier League side have conceded more direct free-kick goals this season than Crystal Palace (3 - level with Everton).
+- No Premier League side has conceded more direct free-kick goals this season than Crystal Palace (three - level with Everton).

 'We have to squeeze everything out of this season'